BigPolarBear1/factorization/README.md

 Update: I think I worked out the details.
 Dont calculate any residue maps.
 Only for the factor we are trying to find.
 Then find a coefficient set where all coefficients have a bunch of small factors in common... and only then proceed to calculating all the other residue maps and create a sieve interval.
 It's the only way.
 There is no other way to do it.
 This however shouldnt be more then an hour of coding.
 Going to take a break now, will upload this later tonight.

+Update: Doing some more testing.
+And actually, in find_same we really never want to sieve the root.
+Let me focus on sieving the coefficients instead.
+One sec.

 #### To run from folder "Coefficient_Sieve" (For use with the paper):</br></br>
 To build: python3 setup.py build_ext --inplace</br>
 To run:  python3 run_qs.py -keysize 40 -base 50 -debug 1 -lin_size 10_000 -quad_size 100</br>